Study Abroad Program Overview

 Indicates quarter term

 You are required to take a full-time course of study while abroad.
-Students usually enroll in four or five courses per semester to meet the 24 UC quarter unit requirement.
+Students usually enroll in four or five courses per semester to meet the 24 UC quarter (16 semester) unit requirement.

 Participation in UCEAP is a great value!
 The cost of studying abroad on UCEAP programs is typically less than that of non-UC study abroad programs.
 The dollar figures listed in the chart below represent an estimate of: 1) the UCEAP fees for the current year, and 2) the additional amount needed to cover your living expenses in this location.
 Estimates for personal travel, entertainment and Non-Resident (out of state) Fees are not included.